 Gaming content is what originally launched Twitch.
 For a long time, it was the primary draw of the platform.
 Even today, people seem to tune in mostly to watch gaming content.
-The most popular categories, in terms of hours watched, are two game categories: League of Legends and Fortnite.

-2. Stream what you love.
+2. Stream what you love

-Chances are that you’ll spend some time streaming to a small audience.
+You’ll most likely start off streaming to a small audience.
 Beginnings can be tough, and streaming can sometimes seem like an uphill battle to win over one viewer at a time.
 The best way to stick with it is by streaming something you actually like doing, whether it’s a hobby of yours or a game you like playing.

-4. Consider a cross-game niche people will find interesting.
+4. Consider a cross-game niche

 You don’t have to stick to one category to become a well-respected streamer with a good following.
 You can be a speedrunner who wants to get through games as quickly as possible.
 You might be a highly competitive gamer who masters games only to duel people.
 You might thrive as a community guru who figures out game mechanics and helps others become great at games.